 - A dissertation advisor - Your dissertation advisor must be either a CAL Program Committee faculty member or an English Department faculty member.
 Typically, this person is your research team leader.
 If you would like to have an advisor who is not on the CAL program committee, you must seek approval from the CAL Program Director.
 Seeking approval involves submitting a statement of why the proposed advisor's expertise is appropriate for your project goals and a copy of the person's CV to the Program Director.
-The dissertation advisor is sometimes also referred to as the "dissertation chair" or "dissertation director". - O The dissertation advisor's role is that of leading member of the dissertation committee.
+The dissertation advisor is sometimes also referred to as the "dissertation chair" or "dissertation director". - The dissertation advisor's role is that of leading member of the dissertation committee.
 You will work closely with your dissertation advisor from the inception of your topic through all the stages of the dissertation.
-If you need help choosing an advisor please meet with the CAL director, who can advise you on possible chairs for your committee given your topic.
+If you need help choosing an advisor, please meet with the CAL Director, who can advise you on possible chairs for your committee given your topic.
 You will also discuss advisor selection in ENGL 835.
-You and your advisor will determine the details of your working relationship, but it is typical to meet with your advisor about once a month and to receive written feedback on drafts of chapters. - two readers (minimum) (one of these is usually assigned by the CAL director). - o one reader must be CAL program members or approved faculty member from English or a related discipline - o one may be a non-CAL Program Committee member, for example a member of the English department, or other department at IUP, or a member of a PASSE school - o in addition, there may be an outside reader (see Outsider Reader subsection for more information) - o if your dissertation advisor is not a CAL Program Committee member, then the two readers must both be CAL Program Committee member
+You and your advisor will determine the details of your working relationship, but it is typical to meet with your advisor about once a month and to receive written feedback on drafts of chapters. - Two readers (minimum) (one of these is usually assigned by the CAL Director).

+o One reader must be a CAL program member or approved faculty member from English or a related discipline.

+o One may be a non-CAL Program Committee member, for example a member of the English Department, or other department at IUP, or a member of a PASSHE school.

+o In addition, there may be an outside reader (see Outsider Reader subsection for more information).

+o If your dissertation advisor is not a CAL Program Committee member, then the two readers must both be CAL Program Committee members.